Foreign influences on Pompeii: Basilica

 Pompeii’s Basilica (built between 120 BC and 78 BC) was constructed in the Hellenistic style.
 The building featured two levels of Greek Corinthian and Ionic columns rather than Roman arches to support the roof.
-A ancient Greek stoa; a freestanding colonnade which created public spaces.
+An ancient Greek stoa; a freestanding colonnade which created public spaces.

 Palaestra

 The Large Palaestra of Pompeii, located in the eastern periphery of the city, adopts Greek architectural elements with its large, open colonnaded spaces.
 This Roman practice of constructing palaestras originates from the ancient Greek gymnasium, a complex similarly built for training and exercise.

 Streetscapes

 The streetscape of Pompeii, with its use of insulae to divide the roads of the town into blocks.

 Peristyle

 The peristyle, based on Greek design, featured in several of Pompeii’s private buildings and villas.
 A peristyle was a colonnade or covered walkway around a courtyard which enclosed a garden.
 The House of The Faun depicts this architectural feature containing two peristyles: one built in the early 2nd century BC and the other in the late 2nd century BC.